 There has been a reduction of duties in recent annual government budgets.
 The peak rate of basic import duty has fallen to 25 per cent.
 The other applicable charges are:

 - value-added tax: five to 15 per cent

-- supplementary duty: 10 to 150 per cent, also applicable on luxury items.
+- supplementary duty: 10 to 150 per cent, varies product to product and mostly applicable on luxury items.

 Customs duties are levied on all imports except:

 - IT equipment